kis-moho/SQL_Telco_data/README.md

 ## List of files and folders:

-1. **Telecommunication data**: a script (sport_activities_time_series.Rmd) analyses different aspects of internet usage of the 100 customers, taking into account their location and demographics.
+1. **Telecommunication data**: a script (Telco_data.sql) analyses different aspects of internet usage of the 100 customers, taking into account their location and demographics.